Quinn River: Catchment

 The Quinn River is the largest river in the region, starting in the Santa Rosa Range and ending in the Quinn River Sink on the playa south of the Black Rock Range.
-The watershed covers 11600 sqmi including the Upper and Lower Quinn River, Smoke Creek Desert, Massacre Lake, and Thousand Creek/Virgin Valley watersheds of northwestern Nevada as well as small parts across the borders of California and Oregon.
+The watershed covers 11600 sqmi including the Upper and Lower Quinn River, Smoke Creek Desert, Massacre Lake, and Thousand Creek/Virgin Valley watersheds of northwestern Nevada as well as small parts across the border of Oregon.

 Quinn River Sink

 The Quinn River Sink is the mouth of the Quinn River and is a geographic sink of around 3 sqmi, where the Quinn River discharges and evaporates about 2.75 mi south-southwest of Black Rock Hot Springs.